 Based up your payment method, there are a number of ways to find your account number.

-Use the page Account recovery for PayPal users.
+Use the page Account recover for credit card users.

 - the last four digits of your credit or debit card